Artichokes, Myths and Legends

 used by the wealthy as it was not readily available.

 Globe artichokes were highly prized by the Egyptians, and regarded as a health food.
-Again the
+As the

-globe artichoke was available only to the rich who used it to help with liver function after
+globe artichoke was available only to the wealthy, they used it to help with liver function

-excessive eating and drinking.
-Over the centuries, the artichoke became a favourite enjoyed in
+after excessive eating and drinking.
+Over the centuries, the artichoke became a favourite

 Catherine de’ Medicis introduced globe artichokes to the French

-Madeleine de La Tour d'Auvergne.
+of Madeleine de La Tour d'Auvergne.
 The Medici family was at the time the de facto rulers of Florence.
-Initially they were bankers who came to great
+Initially they were bankers who came to

 Although Catherine's father was made Duke of Urbino by his uncle Pope Leo X, she was still regarded to be from commoner origins despite their

 wealth.
-However, Catherine's mother, the Countess of Boulogne, was from one of the most prominent and ancient French noble families which was an
+However, Catherine's mother, the Countess of Boulogne, was descendant from one of the most prominent and ancient French noble families

-France, and changing her name to the French version, Catherine de Médicis, she became Queen consort of France.
-When the 14 year old arrived in
+of France, and after changing her name to the French version, Catherine de Médicis, she became Queen consort of France.
+When the 14 year old

-France, she brought with her the Florentine cuisine; including an entourage of cooks, pastry chefs, vegetables and herbs.
-She promoted many unique
+arrived in France, she brought with her the Florentine cuisine; including an entourage of cooks, pastry chefs, vegetables and herbs.
+She promoted many

-flavours and introduced the French to a variety of vegetables including the globe artichoke.
-Many Italian foods that seem to have originated in France
+unique flavours and introduced the French to a variety of vegetables including the globe artichoke.
+Many Italian foods that seem to have originated in

 As Catherine was born in Florence, she was known throughout France as la Florentine.
 She loved spinach so much that any French dish which